-Although technically possible, iSCSI SHOULD NOT be configured without security. iSCSI configured without security should be confined, in extreme cases, to closed environments without any security risk.
+Although technically possible, iSCSI SHOULD NOT be configured without security, specifically in-band authentication, see Section 9.2. iSCSI configured without security should be confined to closed environments that have very limited and well controlled security risks.security. iSCSI configured without security should be confined, in extreme cases, to closed environments without any security risk.
 [RFC3723] specifies the mechanisms that must be used in order to mitigate risks fully described in that document.